-x = Stages, lx = No of surviving at beginning of stage, dx = Mortality, 100qx = Apparent mortality, MSR = Mortality survival ratio, Sx = Survival fraction, IM = Indispensable mortality, Pf = Potential fecundity, Ro = Net reproduction rate, rm = Intrinsic rate of increase, λ = Finite rate of increase, Tc = Mean generation time, τ = Corrected generation time, DT = Doubling time, MRI = Monthly rate of increase
+Pf = Potential fecundity, Ro = Net reproduction rate, rm = Intrinsic rate of increase, λ = Finite rate of increase, Tc = Mean generation time, τ = Corrected generation time, DT = Doubling time, MRI = Monthly rate of increase

-Conclusion
+5. Conclusion

 The current study found that Plutella xylostella can develop and reproduce in all examined Brassica hosts (cabbage, cauliflower, and red cabbage), and that these hosts have a substantial influence on the age-specific, stage-specific, and female fertility tables.
 Compared to all hosts, cabbage promoted greater reproductive output, the lowest mortality rate, and higher survival rates throughout all life stages.
 Females also demonstrated the highest net reproductive rate (R₀) and potential fecundity (Pf).
 The population doubling time (DT), mean generation time (Tc), and corrected generation time (τ) were all longer on red cabbage and shorter on cabbage.
 The intrinsic rate of increase (rm), finite rate of increase (λ), and monthly rate of population increase (MRI) were all higher on cabbage, but lower on red cabbage.
 Furthermore, these variables demonstrated modest values on cauliflower.
 The findings of this study are critical for developing new models capable of simulating and forecasting population dynamics.
 These models will be useful in determining the most effective management methods.
 The relevant data should then be condensed into a framework to assist us understand the dynamics of the P. xylostella population.